sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 #### Monitoring Sensu Server Remotely

-To monitor the `sensu-server` Server process, you will need to do so from an independent Sensu stack.
+To monitor the `sensu-server` server process, you will need to do so from an independent Sensu stack.
-This can be done by reaching out to Sensu's [API health endpoint][6] and using the [check-http sensu plugin][7] with the following check definition.
+This can be done by reaching out to Sensu's [API health endpoint][6] and using the [check-http plugin][7] with the following check definition.

 {{< highlight json >}}
 {